EmilyMayGrout/coatithon_code/code_review/README.txt

 install.packages(c("dbscan", "rgdal", "lubridate", "stringr", "fields", "viridis", "tidyverse", "hms", "dplyr", "tidyr", "ggthemes", "vioplot", "sf"))

-data_dir is the file directory where all the data is stored (the coati id file and the associated groups gps file e.g. for Galaxy the files are 'galaxy_xy_10min_level1.RData' (a list of 'xs','ys','ts') and 'galaxy_coati_ids.RDS') code_dir is the file directory where the coati_function_library_V1.R is stored plot_dir is the file directory where you want to put the plots - I have a different directory for each group gps_file is the filename of the data for the specific group
+data_dir is the file directory where all the data is stored (the coati id file and the associated groups gps file e.g. for Galaxy the files are 'galaxy_xy_10min_level1.RData' (a list of 'xs','ys','ts') and 'galaxy_coati_ids.RData') code_dir is the file directory where the coati_function_library_V1.R is stored plot_dir is the file directory where you want to put the plots - I have a different directory for each group gps_file is the filename of the data for the specific group